-- Type: Churches/Religious Sites, Monuments and Memorials, Sightseeing
+- Churches/Religious Sites, Monuments and Memorials, Sightseeing Type

-- Time to Spend: 2 hours to Half Day
+- 2 hours to Half Day Time to Spend

-Itmad-ud-Daulah's Tomb is the first mausoleum constructed entirely of marble.
-You'll recognize that the same stone was used for the Taj Mahal; in fact, this monument often goes by the nickname, "Baby Taj."
+Located on the east bank of the Yamuna River (just a few miles from central Agra), Itmad-ud-Daulah's Tomb boasts a pretty picturesque setting.
+This tomb is the first mausoleum in India to be constructed entirely of marble.
+You'll recognize that the same stone was used for the Taj Mahal; in fact, this monument often goes by the nicknames, "Mini Taj" or "Baby Taj."
 But just because it's smaller in size doesn't mean you should neglect it.

-On the east bank of the Yamuna River (just few miles from central Agra), Itmad-ud-Daulah's Tomb boasts fewer crowds and a picturesque setting.
-It is open from sunrise to sunset every day.
-Admission costs 110 INR (about $2 USD).
+Itmad-ud-Daulah's Tomb is open from sunrise to sunset every day.
+Admission costs 110 rupees (about $2).
 For more information, consult the city of Agra's official website.